 - 15.1.
-No later than one hundred and eighty (180) Days prior to the end of the Appraisal Period or the end of the Retention Period, the Contractor shall submit a written declaration to the Minister indicating, that it has determined the Discovery is either: - (a) a Commercial Discovery; or - (b) not a Commercial Discovery in which event the Contractor shall be required to relinquish the areas pursuant to Article 9. - 15.2.
-The Minister shall within thirty (30) Days of receipt of the Appraisal Report to notify the Contractor whether or not it approves the proposed delineation of the geological structure corresponding to the Commercial Discovery.
-In the event the Minister does not approve the proposed delineation within the said thirty (30) Days, the Parties will meet within the following thirty (30) Days to seek a mutually acceptable delineation.
-If the Parties have not reached a mutually acceptable delineation within such thirty (30) Day period, the Contractor may refer the matter for expert determination pursuant to Article 46.
-During the expert determination period, the Contract Area may not be withdrawn by any Party or relinquished without the written consent of the Parties and the Petroleum Exploration Licence shall be extended pursuant to the Act. - 15.3.
-A declaration of a Commercial Discovery shall be without prejudice to the Contractor's continuing obligations under a Petroleum Exploration Licence, exploration and appraisal activities in the rest of the Contract Area until the end of the Exploration Period or completion of the Minimum Work Programme.
+No later than one hundred and eighty (180) calendar days prior to the end of the Appraisal Period or the end of the Retention Period, the Contractor shall submit a written declaration to the Minister indicating, that it has determined the Discovery is either: - (a) a Commercial Discovery; or - (b) not a Commercial Discovery in which event the Contractor shall be required to relinquish the areas pursuant to Article 9. - 15.2.
+The Minister shall within thirty (30) Business Days of receipt of the Appraisal Report notify the Contractor whether or not he approves the proposed delineation of the geological structure corresponding to the Commercial Discovery or seeks modifications to the proposed delineation.
+The Minister shall not unreasonably withhold approval of the proposed delineation.
+If the Minister does not respond within the thirty (30) day period, the Contractor may send a written request to the Minister seeking a decision on the proposed delineation. - 15.3.
+A declaration of a Commercial Discovery shall be without prejudice to the Contractor's continuing obligations and rights under a Petroleum Exploration Licence with regard to the remainder of the Contract Area.